 On December 20th, 1922, known then as only "The Rosedale", officially opened its doors.
 At the time, including the over-head balcony, the space held over 700 seats that were packed to the brim.
-The first several months boasted sold out performances as patrons flocked to see the new state of the art theatre.
+Details like colored granite designs inlayed on the walls and freshly pressed tin roof ceiling dazzled the new theatre patrons.
+The first several months boasted sold out performances as visitors flocked to see the new state of the art theatre in all its new found glory.

 Fast forward one hundred years, and the building still stands to this day.
 Now, called the Vox Theatre (Vox meaning "voice" in Latin) the space is regularly filled by wedding guests, galas, corporate meetings, and other events.
-But they all have one thing in common; The desire to have a good time!
+People from all walks of life, but in the end, they all have one thing in common; The desire to have a good time!

 Everyone was reminded of how important it is to preserve the originality of historic treasures, like the Vox.
 The building is a living part of Kansas City history as we hope future generations continue to fill the room.
+The original stage proscenium remains as a reminder of the theatrics that once filled the space.
 OH, if only these walls could talk!

 Funnily enough, in our research we discovered that perhaps the Rosedale might have opened as early as 1916, but that is a story for another time...!